 If you have limited upper body strength or just want to walk like normal, you will want to try other modern options instead.

-If you’re a new in using crutches it’s really a challenge to coordinate and balance, then you need the underarm crutches because they can be easier to master at first.
+If you’re new to using crutches it’s really a challenge to coordinate and balance; then you need the underarm crutches because they can be easier to master at first.